Courses

 Graduate students are permitted to take one external course that is not offered in the Political Studies department.
 Below are links to external departments that may be of interest.
 Enrollment in external courses is subject to availability.
 All course selections should be discussed with the Graduate Coordinator.

-Course of Research Ethics
+Course on Research Ethics (CORE)

 For detailed descriptions of the Political and Legal Thought courses, please refer to each link organized by department: